Ruben-San-Segundo/TESSCCo/Stimuli Presentation/README.md

 <br />
 <br />
 <br />
-Finally, all the tasks follow the same diagram:\
+Finally, all the tasks follow the same diagram (we called this Task "Numbers" from an internal Testing, real names are Spanish or English Overt or Covert commands):\
 <br />
 ![Task Script](./Images/Task%20script.png)